jchensd/POLI_179_Jingyi_Chen/README.md

 #### Data Preprocessing

 The original dataset from Schoenfeld et al. (2019) consists of two files: "docs_meta.RData" and "docs.RData", which were merged using the shared document IDs.
 Because the primary objective of this project is to examine how the phrase "rule of law" is used by different countries in their U.N.
 Security Council speeches, it was made into one term, i.e. "ruleoflaw", which is the targeted/focal term in the analysis.
 Also, because I am also interested in whether some countries are more likely to associated "human rights" with "ruleoflaw", the former phrase is also made into one term, i.e. "humanrights".
 The whole dataset of speeches were filtered into only those that mentioned "ruleoflaw".
-In the meantime, I also compute the proportion of speeches that mentioned "ruleoflaw" among all speeches in a given year year and the below histogram illustrates the results:
+In the meantime, I also compute the proportion of speeches that mentioned "ruleoflaw" among all speeches in a given year year and the below histogram illustrates the results.
+I conducted the operations described in this paragraph in

 ![Image 1: Proportions of U.N.
 Security Council Speeches Mentioning 'rule of law' by Year](https://github.com/jchensd/POLI_179_Jingyi_Chen/assets/169096479/2e72ba6c-7540-4a3a-b6a6-af5afb57365f)